Accreditation, Regulatory Standing, and Academic Integrity

 Summary

-USILACS maintains an accreditation and regulatory framework that supports:
+USILACS maintains an accreditation and regulatory posture designed to support:

-Our accreditation, legal recognition, nonprofit status, and academic standards work together to provide a credible, independent, and principled educational pathway for students worldwide.
+Our accreditation, legal standing, nonprofit recognition, and academic documentation practices work together to support a credible and principled educational pathway for students worldwide.